WASSIMATHIMNI/stock_data/README.md

 # Stock Data
 A repo containing stock data for research.
-The files format follows the following structure:
+The file format follows the following structure:

 **$Ticker_$Candle($StartDate-$EndDate)**